$51 Million Manhattan Condominium Inventory Loan

 Represented Bsafal Inc and Argo Real Estate in the condo offering plan for 64 University Place as well as in the contract negotiations for residential units at this luxury Manhattan mixed-use condo.

-Represented a church on the Upper West Side of Manhattan in connection with the extension and amendment of a nearly 16,000-square-foot lease to a an early childhood school.
+Represented a church on the Upper West Side of Manhattan in connection with the extension and amendment of a nearly 16,000-square-foot lease to an early childhood school.
 The representation included receiving approval from the Charities Bureau of the State Attorney General.

 Represented Bank Hapoalim as senior co-lender in a $165 million acquisition and construction loan to Moinian Group for the construction of mixed-use residential and hotel property at 7 Platt Street in Manhattan.